 Selling stuff online is the top way to get rid of your unwanted items, simply because it allows you to make some extra money getting rid of your things, why not?
 Some people are overwhelmed by the number of places online you can post your goods and by the actual process (writing the ad, answering inquiries and finally, making the sale), but really, it's easier than you might think.
 Check out this article on how to sell your stuff online the easy way.

 02 of 04

-Again, as I noted before, if you can make some money by selling your things, you should.
+Again, as we noted before if you can make some money by selling your things, you should.
 Sometimes this means hosting a garage sale in your neighborhood.
-This isn't as easy as selling your stuff online, but it can be a lot of fun.
+It isn't as easy as selling your stuff online, but it can be a lot of fun.
 If you feel it's a little daunting to organize, then ask neighbors to join you or have friends and family join in.
 However you decide to do it, you'll need to know what to do, including where to market your sale and how to price items.
-Well, we have all... those answers and more in our guide to garage sales.
+Well, we have all those answers and more in our guide to garage sales.

 03 of 04

 If you've tried to sell your stuff online or through a garage sale and you had no buyers or very few, then you might want to think about donating it to a favorite non-profit.
-Often when we move, I don't have time to try to sell stuff or can't be bothered answering inquiries while I'm trying to pack our household, so donation becomes my first means of getting rid of stuff.
-If you think about it, there are so many people who need stuff - clothing, books, computers - so why not give... your things away to a worthy cause?
+Often when we move, we don't have time to try to sell stuff or can't be bothered answering inquiries while I'm trying to pack our household, so donation becomes our first means of getting rid of stuff.
+There are many people in need of items such as clothing, books, computers - so why not give your things away to a worthy cause?
 Find out which items should be donated where with this useful guide to donations.

 04 of 04